manuel3053/wt_music_playlist_2025/README.md

 # wt_music_playlist_2025
-- [ ] Check file type when loading a resource from the form
+- [x] Check file type when loading a resource from the form
 - [ ] Improve signup handling by checking if the user already exists
+- [ ] Verify that SQLExceptions are managed